Mary Fowler (soccer): 2020 Summer Olympics

 Fowler was selected to the Australian squad for the 2020 Summer Olympics.
 She made her Olympic debut as a substitute in a Group G match against New Zealand.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group stage.
 In the quarter-finals against Great Britain, which ended in a 4–3 win for Australia after extra time, Fowler scored a goal in the 104th minute.
 However, they lost 1–0 to Sweden in the semi-finals and lost 4–3 in the bronze medal match to the United States.

+2023 FIFA Women's World Cup

+Fowler was selected as part of the Matildas squad for the 2023 FIFA Women's World Cup, and became instrumental in the team after squad captain Sam Kerr was ruled out for at least the first two games due to injury.
+She had scored the winning goal in a friendly against France in the week preceding the beginning of the tournament, in front of a record crowd.

+She was ruled out of Australia's second match against Nigeria on 27 July due to concussion.

+On 31 July, Fowler scored her first World Cup goal for Australia, against Canada in Melbourne in what was a 4–0 win.

+On 7 August in the Round of 16 game against Denmark, Fowler's pin-point assist pass to Caitlin Foord set up the first goal for Australia to take the score to 1–0.
+Australia later won the match 2–0.
+On 12 August, during Australia's quarter final defeat of France in what was Fowler's first ever competitive penalty shoot-out, she took, and succeeded with, her team's fourth penalty shot.

+2024 Summer Olympics

+On 4 June 2024, Fowler was named in the Matildas team which qualified for the Paris 2024 Olympics, her second Olympic games selection.

 Personal life

-Fowler's father is originally from the Republic of Ireland and her mother is from Papua New Guinea.
-Her siblings are also talented soccer players, with her brother Caoimhin and sister Ciara both having played for Irish youth teams.
-Ciara has also played for the Australian under-20 team.
+Family

-Fowler began her professional career together with Ciara when they were both signed by Adelaide United in the same year.
+Fowler began her professional career together with her older sister Ciara when they were both signed by Adelaide United in the same year.
 They played together professionally for the first time in the first match of the 2019–20 season when Ciara came on as an 85th-minute substitute.
 This was the debut for both sisters.